-Nearby restaurant options are shown in the table below.
+Nearby dining options are provided in the following table.

 |The Kitchen||(869) 465-7388||Caribbean, Vegetarian||--||--||--|

-You may also want to consider Conaree Bay, which is an additional nearby St. Kitts destination.
+You may also want to consider Conaree Bay, another great beach choice on St. Kitts.
 Body surfers will find the challenging Atlantic waters off the coast of Conaree Bay to be just what they're looking for.

 Help us improve!
 We welcome your corrections and suggestions.